 I love making frittatas because they’re so easy, tasty, and versatile However, even this frittata lover can get tired of them – even with different fillings.

 Luckily, I came across a new variation in Mark Sisson’s Primal Blueprint Quick & Easy Meals – soufflé frittatas!

 All you do is separate the whites from the yolks, beat them separately, and then fold in the yolks and your favorite filling.
 You end up with a really fluffy, cloud-like frittata – like a soufflé!
 Granted, it’s much easier making a regular frittata but these are darn good and worth the extra five to ten minutes of work.

 - 3 eggs, separated into whites and yolks

-- 1 tablespoon of butter, melted but cooled to room temperature
+- 1 tablespoon of ghee or butter, melted but cooled to room temperature

-- 1 tablespoon of butter (for the pan)
+- 1 tablespoon of ghee or butter (for the pan)

 - 1/3 cup of your favorite frittata filling (I used leftover stir-fried collards and pancetta)

 - Kosher salt